 - Minnesota’s homebuying process is similar to other states where a closing agent (either a real estate attorney or a representative of a title company) is used to consummate the transaction and prepare all the closing documents.

-- In Minnesota, buyer and seller often consummate the transaction at the same closing table.
+- In Minnesota, buyers and sellers often consummate the transaction at the same closing table.

 - In some cases, Minnesota sellers may continue to offer the home for sale while contingencies (such as the inspection contingency) haven’t been met.
 Check your specific contract and its addenda to be sure.